 There are few specific situations in which female travellers might feel uncomfortable and no real no-go areas, although some of the more down-at-heel café-bars can feel like male-only preserves.
 By Western standards, Croatia’s streets are relatively safe at night, even in the cities.

 Wall sockets in Croatia operate at 220 volts and take round, two-pin plugs.
-British travellers should purchase a continental adaptor before leaving home.
+British and US travellers should purchase a continental adaptor before leaving home.

 Citizens of EU countries need only a valid passport to enter Croatia.
 Citizens of the US, Canada, Australia and New Zealand are allowed to enter Croatia without a visa for stays of up to ninety days.
 Citizens of other countries should check visa regulations with the nearest Croatian embassy or consulate before leaving home.

-Visitors to Croatia from non-EU countries are required by law to register with the local police within 24 hours of arrival.
+Visitors to Croatia are required by law to register with the local police within 24 hours of arrival.
 If you’re staying in a hotel, hostel or campsite, or if you’ve booked a private room through a recognized agency, the job of registration will be done for you.
 If you’re staying with friends or in a room arranged privately, your hosts are supposed to register you.
-In practice, however, they very rarely do so.
-This only becomes a problem if the police have reason to question you about where you’re staying, which in well-touristed areas is very rare.
+Failure to get registered only becomes a problem if the police have reason to question you about where you’re staying, which is very rare.
 Even if they do, official attitudes to registration are flexible: the police often turn a blind eye to tourists and hosts alike if you’re merely enjoying a short holiday on the coast, but can throw you out of the country if you’ve been staying in Croatia unregistered for a long period of time.

 There are no customs restrictions on the kind of personal belongings that you need for your holiday, although you are limited to two hundred cigarettes, one litre of spirits and 500g of coffee.
 It’s a good idea to declare major items – laptop computers, televisions and other electronic equipment, boats – to ensure that you can take them out of the country when you leave.
 Pets are allowed in, providing you have a recent vaccination certificate.
 Note that when leaving you can only take 2000Kn of currency with you.